 When the amount of money the government collects in taxes and other revenue in a given year is less than the amount it spends, the difference is called the deficit.
 If the government takes in more money than it spends, the excess is called a surplus.

 The deficit is financed by the sale of Treasury securities (bonds, notes, and bills), which the government pays back with interest.
 Part of what the government spends money on each year is the interest owed on all years’ deficits combined, or the national debt.
-Get statistics and learn more about the deficit and national debt from Your Guide to America’s Finances.
+Get statistics and learn more about the deficit and national debt.

 The debt ceiling is the maximum amount of debt the government allows itself to hold.
 Congress can vote to raise the debt ceiling.
 If it doesn’t and the debt hits the ceiling, the government won’t be able to borrow any more money and it won’t be able to pay its bills.